BitBagCommerce/SyliusShippingExportPlugin/README.md

 ---
 # Contact and Support

 This open-source plugin was developed to help the Sylius community.
-If you have any additional questions, would like help with installing or configuring the plugin, or need any assistance with your Sylius project - let us know!

-Contact us or send us an e-mail to hello@bitbag.io with your question(s).
+If you have any additional questions, would like help with installing or configuring the plugin, or need any assistance with your Sylius project - let us know! **Contact us** or send us an **e-mail to hello@bitbag.io** with your question(s).

 [![](https://bitbag.io/wp-content/uploads/2020/10/button-contact.png)](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_shipping_export)

----

-If you need some help with Sylius development, don't be hesitated to contact us directly.
-You can fill the form on [this site](https://bitbag.io/contact-us/?utm_source=github&utm_medium=referral&utm_campaign=plugins_shipping_export) or send us an e-mail at hello@bitbag.io!

 ---
 # Community